RippeLab/RWireX/README.md

 # RWireX
-RWireX is a R software package and contains various functions to analyze co-accessibility in scATAC-seq data acquired by plate- or droplet-based single cell sequencing.
-It is implemented as an extension to the ArchR software package building on its existing funcitonalities.
+RWireX is a R software package that provides various functions to analyze co-accessibility in scATAC-seq data.
+It is implemented as an extension to the ArchR software package (Granja et al. 2021) building on its existing funcitonalities.
+It computes Pearson correlation coefficients across different cell populations and at varying levels of resolution to identify both autonomous links of co-accessibility (ACs) and domains of contiguous co-accessibility (DCs). <br />

-RWireX provides
-- separated workflows to compute cis and trans co-accessibility,
-- employs a local background model for co-accessibility link evaluation,
-- computes single-cell link activity scores that enable correlation to gene expression output,
-- and provides co-accessibility maps of large genomic regions to identify interacting loci without pre-selecting specific viewpoints.
+The “single-cell co-accessibility” workflow identifies ACs from stochastic accessibility changes in ATAC peaks with a homogeneous population of single cells as input.
+Pearson correlation coefficients between two peaks are assessed against a local background model.
+Background co-accessibility is determined from the 99th percentile of co-accessibility from accessibility matrices per chromosome shuffled over cells and peaks.
+The stability of ACs is assessed from their prevalence in the single cell population by computing the average percent accessible cells of the linked peaks.  <br />
+The “metacell co-accessibility” workflow identifies DCs from perturbed accessibility changes in 10 kb genomic tiles and aggregated metacell profiles of cells with similar chromatin accessibility profiles.
+It requires cell populations that are heterogeneous in respect to the perturbation.
+This allows to identify broader genomic patterns of depleted or enriched co-accessibility along the genomic coordinate.

+%% scheme from Fig. 3A

 ## Installation

 Install required packages: <br />
 BiocManager::install("plotgardener") # only needed for plotCoAccessibilityMap functionality <br />
 devtools::install_github("GreenleafLab/ArchR", ref="dev", repos = BiocManager::repositories()) <br />
+devtools::install_github("dozmorovlab/SpectralTAD") <br />
 <br />
-Create and save your personal token for installation at https://github.com/settings/tokens <br />
-personal_token = "" <br />
+Install RWireX: <br />
-devtools::install_github("https://github.com/RippeLab/RWireX", auth_token = personal_token) <br />
+devtools::install_github("RippeLab/RWireX") <br />

-## Functions
+## Vignettes

-All methods return the co-accessibility object and not ArchR Object, as it is in the ArchR package.
-### GetCoAccessibility
-An extended version of the addCoAccessibility by ArchR.
-Allows unique aggregation and accessibility analyis without aggregation - on the single cell level.
-Additionally provides scaled/normalizred matrix data and feature set used to calculate co-accessibility ad metadata.

-### GetCoAccessibilityChromosomeWise
-Similar to GetCoAccessibility, but the co-accessibility is calculated for all peak-pairs in the chromosome and not for peak overlaps within maxDist, as done in the original method.

-### GetBackgroundCoAccessibility
-This function calculates background co-accessibility scores for peaks of a given ArchRProject.
-The background co-accessibility is determined by shuffling of features and cells.
+see Wiki <br />

-## In development:
+## References
-1. Background Chromosomewise
-2. Peaks co-accessibility between chromosomes
+Granja, J.M. et al. ArchR is a scalable software package for integrative single-cell chromatin accessibility analysis.
+Nat Genet 53, 403-411 (2021).